 I like how a cocktail takes you on a nice little private vacation — sometimes two or three places depending on the mix of liquors — and how I can close my eyes and relive the place.
 The Cabo Colada: a Cabo white rum cocktail is so tropical and, so… balmily Goa!
 I’m taken back there in an instant, minus the sand between my toes.
 It’s made mainly using Cabo white rum, a Goan white rum with coconut liqueur.
 Cabo is mild, sweet tasting and quite similar to the Caribbean rum, Malibu.
 Before you dismiss it as being too light, you must appreciate its virgin form as you don’t have to hunt around for a syrup — ice is enough.
-It is a bottled cocktail already, thanks to the coconut liqueur, which I must admit seems natural and sharp, much like Goa’s other famous drink: feni (a spirit distilled from cashew apples — have you tried it roasted or in chutneys and vinegars?), and coconut feni.
+It is a bottled cocktail already, thanks to the coconut liqueur, which I must admit seems natural and sharp, much like Goa’s other famous drinks: feni, as you know it, (a spirit distilled from cashew apples — have you tried it roasted or in chutneys and vinegars?), and coconut feni.
 Plus, it can be drunk anytime — it can hold its own.

 Cabo white rum with coconut liqueur gives away everything in the way it is named.
 There’s the rum — liquor, and there’s the coconut liqueur — the liqueur.
-That’s why I knew it would make a great base for piña colada — but I already had coconut in the rum and I wanted something similar, yet different.
-And so with a little mixing and a lot of tasting, I landed Cabo Colada.
+That’s why I knew it would make a great base for piña colada — but I already had coconut in the rum and I wanted something similar, yet different (read: minus the sweetness).
+And so, with a little mixing and a lot of tasting, I landed Cabo Colada.
 To balance the resulting sweet liqueur, I added a dash of lime juice and some coconut feni.
 Yes, coconut feni exists, and I urge you to try it!
 I used Monin Piña Colada Syrup to make this cocktail.
-It’s a biggish portion that goes down slowly, and the effect is mild and temperate.
-Sussegad (a way of life that’s rooted in Goa’s colonial history, loosely translated: a lazy enjoyment of life to the fullest) in a bottle!
+Sussegad (a way of life that’s rooted in Goa’s colonial history, loosely translated: a lazy enjoyment of life to the fullest) in a glass!

 Ready?
 We’re taking a trip to Goa.